The definition of stigma in the Merriam Webster Dictionary is “a mark of shame or discredit.”

 Pretty negative, right?
 Stigma comes from a lack of knowledge.
-It affects many people with disabilities and illnesses, both visible and invisible.
+It affects many people with disabilities, both visible and invisible.
 Some people (not all people!) can be quick to stereotype and judge when they discover you have something they are not familiar with or something that they think they are familiar with.
-And it is very hard when they can’t see the disability (no wheelchair, cane, or oxygen tank).
+And it is very hard when they can’t see the illness (no wheelchair, cane, or oxygen tank).
 They may completely dismiss your condition or make inaccurate determinations about it and you:

 “You’re just lazy.”